 Hamburg, 17 October 2016.
-The GIGA German Institute of Global and Area Studies is among the winners of a competition run by the Alexander von Humboldt Foundation.
+The German Institute for Global and Area Studies (GIGA) is among the winners of a competition run by the Alexander von Humboldt Foundation.
 The Hamburg-based Leibniz institute will receive EUR 100,000 to further develop its research alumni strategy.
 The GIGA is one of 10 non-university research facilities and universities in Germany to benefit from this support.

 Under the leadership of its president, Professor Amrita Narlikar, the GIGA has been pursuing a comprehensive internationalisation strategy guided by the vision of a truly global approach to scholarship since 2015.
 With the help of the award, the institute aims to build structures for a durable network with its visiting researchers.
 This is one important element in the ongoing development of the institute’s global agenda.